Get your personal plan match in 2 minutes

 Medi-Share12-month phased25% sharedYear 4

-CrowdHealth has the most restrictive pre-existing condition policy: nothing is eligible in year one, and limits gradually increase ($25K year 2, $50K year 3, $100K year 4+).
+CrowdHealth has the most restrictive pre-existing condition policy: nothing is eligible in years one and two, then up to $25K/year from year three (CrowdHealth’s published limits have changed over time — verify current terms directly).
 If you have any pre-existing condition, CrowdHealth is a poor choice for at least the first two years.

-Zion HealthShare is the clear winner for pre-existing conditions with no waiting period.
+Zion HealthShare is the clear winner for pre-existing conditions: it shares the most common chronic conditions — high blood pressure, high cholesterol, and type-2 diabetes — from day one (if none caused hospitalization in the prior 12 months), while other pre-existing conditions phase in over time.
 If you have any health history, this single factor tips the value calculation heavily in Zion's favor despite its higher monthly cost.
 See our pre-existing conditions guide for a deeper analysis.

 Risk Profile: Crowdfunding vs Pooled Sharing